 Serve as lead counsel for NEPOOL on all transmission and reliability matters, including transmission cost allocation, regional system planning, interregional transmission planning, transmission rates, resource adequacy and installed capacity requirements, interconnection rules, and the intersection of these areas with the wholesale markets; Involved in the development and administration of the rules, and related regulatory litigation and rulemaking comments, in these areas

-Serve as counsel and Secretary for the past 19 years to a group of financial supporters of and rights holder in a 2,000 MW HVDC interconnection between New England and Quebec, which included incumbent transmission owners and municipal entities; Represented this group as a purchaser under a long-term energy agreement with Hydro-Quebec for energy purchases of approximately $100 million per year and provided counsel on contractual and regulatory matters, organize all meetings, develop agendas, coordinate activities of the group, conduct all governance processes and keep the minutes of meetings
+Serve as counsel and Secretary for the past 21 years to a group of financial supporters of and rights holder in a 2,000 MW HVDC interconnection between New England and Quebec, which included incumbent transmission owners and municipal entities; Represented this group as a purchaser under a long-term energy agreement with Hydro-Quebec for energy purchases of approximately $100 million per year and provided counsel on contractual and regulatory matters, organize all meetings, develop agendas, coordinate activities of the group, conduct all governance processes and keep the minutes of meetings.
+Represented the group in negotiations and FERC proceeding for long-term extension of the financial support agreements

 Served as FERC counsel to a 1,500 MW merchant transmission project being developed in New Mexico by a state authority in collaboration with a major investment banking firm